Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter: Preliminary

 Writing as above that

 we reduce it further to the proof of

 together with the integration by parts formula

-Notice that this would be easy to prove if $G$ was a smooth kernel with compact support.
-However, since our assumptions on $G$ seem too weak to prove these directly we will argue by approximation.
+Assuming~\cref{reducproofvar1,,reducproofvar2}, we see that~\cref{eq:toproveclaimderiv} holds true, which proves the lemma.
+Notice that these identities would be easy to prove if $G$ were a smooth kernel with compact support.
+However, since our assumptions on $G$ seem too weak to prove these directly we argue by approximation.
 Let~$G_k$ be a sequence of smooth compactly supported radial kernels with

 Since we assumed that $I^1_G+I^2_{|\nabla G|}<\infty$ it is not difficult to construct such a sequence.
 We start with~\cref{reducproofvar1}.
 For every fixed $s\in [0,1]$, we have